akrisnanda/prestashop-helper-example/README.md

 Hi..

-This is sampe code using Class Helper in prestashop 1.6
+This is sampe code to use Class Helper in prestashop 1.6

 use this source in Admin area.
 You should create template file in themes path (themes\default\template\test)